GA-SF-ADI/adi-2-resources/week-10-cs-concepts/47-tuesday-sorts/breadth-first-search/readme.md

 ## Breadth First Search ( Trees )

-#### What is Breadth First Search?
+#### What is Breadth First Search? ( 10 min )

 Breadth First Search (BFS) is a way to search for a value in a Tree or Graph.

 Imagine you have 8 nodes.
-Each of these 8 nodes has a value and each may or may not have some children ( remember that a tree node have have many children.
-If each root only has 2 children, then it is a *binary tree*).
+Each of these 8 nodes has a value and each may or may not have some children ( remember that a tree node may have many children.
+If each root node only has 2 children, then the tree is a *binary tree*).

 Suppose this is true of the 8 nodes:
 - Node H exists with value 8.
 It has no children.